Uniphar/dotflyer/README.md

 The configuration of the service is driven by settings loaded via `AddDotFlyerConfiguration` extension method, where any required configuration source can be added.
 The service uses `appsettings.json` file (loaded by default) and Azure KeyVault for storing secrets and configuration settings. `AZURE_KEY_VAULT_NAME` environment variable specifies the name of the Azure KeyVault resource.

  Azure Service Bus is used in the solution as a message broker. `AzureServiceBusMessagesProcessor` class implements the `IMessagesProcessor` interface and is added to the service collection by `AddDotFlyerMessageProcessor<TMessageProcessor>` extension method.
-The payload of messages is expected to be in JSON format with properties defined in `DotFlyer.Shared` project.
+The payload of messages is expected to be in JSON format with properties defined in `DotFlyer.Common` project.

 All required dependencies/services can be added with `WithDependencies` extension method providing `IConfiguration` instance for configuration setup.
 The service uses Application Insights for telemetry and logging, Azure Service Bus clients for topic/subscription setup and receiving messages, and SendGrid client for sending emails.